The Clear Edge

 Number 1: Revenue (last 30 days)

-Total income from all sources over the last 30 rolling days.
-Not monthly calendar revenue.
-Rolling 30-day revenue smooths seasonal fluctuations and gives you real-time visibility.
+Track total income from all sources over the last 30 rolling days, not calendar-month revenue; a rolling 30-day window smooths seasonal swings and gives you real-time visibility.

-Track: Sum of all payments received in the last 30 days (cash basis) or invoices sent (accrual basis).
-Choose one method and stay consistent.
+Track this as the sum of all payments received in the last 30 days (cash basis) or all invoices sent (accrual basis), then pick one method and stick with it.

 Number 2: Margin (profit/revenue × 100)